neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

   - The `user_agent` should conform to `"Name/Version"` for example `"Example/4.1.0"`. (see, [developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent))
   - The `scheme` is the authentication scheme.
 Predefined schemes are `"none"`, `"basic"`, `"kerberos"`.
   - The `routing` field should contain routing context information and the `address` field that should contain the address that the client initially tries to connect with e.g. `"x.example.com:9001"`.
+Key-value entries in the routing context should correspond exactly to those in the original URI query string.
+The absence of the `routing` field indicates that the server should not carry out any routing.

 **Detail Messages:**